matancarmon/R_python/README.md

-Certainly!
-Here's an updated version of the README.md file that includes instructions for all the code provided in this chat:

----

-# Machine Learning and Data Analysis with R in Python (via rpy2)
+# Machine Learning and Data Analysis with R in Python (Author: Matan Carmon)

 This repository contains Python code that leverages R's machine learning capabilities, statistical analysis, and visualization techniques through the `rpy2` package. `rpy2` allows seamless integration between Python and R, enabling you to utilize R's extensive ecosystem of packages for various tasks within Python scripts.